derekeder/csv-to-html-table/README.md

 * `allow_download` if true, shows a link to download the CSV file.
 Defaults to `false`
 * `csv_options` jQuery CSV configuration.
 Use this if you want to use a custom `delimiter` or `separator` in your input file.
 See [their documentation](https://code.google.com/p/jquery-csv/wiki/API#$.csv.toArrays%28%29).
 * `datatables_options` DataTables configuration.
 See [their documentation](http://datatables.net/reference/option/).
-* **new!** `custom_formatting` a list of column indexes and custom functions to format your data
+* `custom_formatting` **New!** A list of column indexes and custom functions to format your data (see below)

 ##### Custom formatting
 If you want to do custom formatting for one or more column, you can pass in an array of arrays containing the index of the column and a custom function for formatting it.
 You can pass in multiple formatters and they will be executed in order.

-The custom functions must take in one parameter (the value in the cell) and return a string.
+The custom functions must take in one parameter (the value in the cell) and return a string:

 Example: